Music could make your workout better by helping you last longer and enjoy it more.

 "Findings show there is a sweet spot, in terms of tempo, between 120 and 140 beats per minute," says Karageorghis, who has studied the effects of music on exercise for more than 20 years.
-"Beyond that, it doesn't improve enjoyment or any other psychological variable while exercising."

 Choosing Your Exercise Playlist